Mohdmaazekram/Email-automation/README.md

 * Process Data: Converts the query result into an Excel file using Pandas and saves it to a temporary location.

-* Upload to Cloud Storage: Uploads the generated Excel file to a specified Google Cloud Storage bucket.
+* Upload to Cloud Storage: Uploads a daily-updated Excel file to Google Cloud Storage and sends an email with the updated file upon function trigger.

 * Email Setup: Prepares an email with HTML content to inform recipients about SKUs with missing descriptions.

 * Send Email: Sends the email to a list of recipients using Gmail’s SMTP server.